English Danish

 Description of the exam procedure

 At the exam start, students will receive a list of questions through Digital Exam.
 They must choose one of the questions to answer.
-The written assignment is considered an analytical argumentative essay, drawing only on the course literature in the syllabus (both mandatory and additional readings).
+The written assignment is considered an analytical argumentative essay, drawing only on the course literature in the syllabus.

 Course content, structure and pedagogical approach